emilyhorsman/bikeblog/content/posts/loosey-brakus-all-city-v69/index.md

 [^1]: This is sort of the bargain you accept going into building a complete bike from scratch.
 Especially one with a lot of bling-y fun parts.

-So here's where we're at: I loaned the original drivetrain from this bike to Kat to get her [Bridgestone BB-1]({{< ref "/posts/kats-bb-1-part-2" >}}) up and running; the rear rack is on [egret]({{< ref "/tags/egret" >}}) now; the front rack donated some hardware to egret; the BB-1 is getting some of the Yokozuna housing; the shift housing is corroded and too short; the grips are on egret; the Pitlock stuff needs to come off; the dynamo lights need to be hooked back up; and the brakes are a squeaky mess.
+So here's where we're at: I loaned the original drivetrain from this bike to Kat to get her [Bridgestone BB-1]({{< ref "/posts/kats-bb-1-part-2" >}}) up and running; the rear rack is on [egret]({{< ref "/tags/egret" >}}) now; the front rack donated some hardware to egret; the BB-1 is getting some of the Yokozuna housing; the shift housing is corroded; the grips are on egret; the Pitlock stuff needs to come off; the dynamo lights need to be hooked back up; and the brakes are a squeaky mess.

 I took the Pitlock seat collar off and replaced it with one of Kat's old collars.
 The only rub is that a different Pitlock skewer was stuck in it that needed to be removed first.
 This should never have had a locking skewer in it (the flanges need to be parallel, flat, and larger) and uh, it got stuck.
 So I took a hacksaw to it.